Building and growing a blog and running an online business involves time, energy, and money.

-They have a fast responding 24/7 customer support, free daily backup, a 30 days money back guarantee and much more.
+They have fast responding 24/7 customer support, free daily backup, 30 days money-back guarantee.

-Over the last 6 years, I’ve tried several themes from free to paid and Divi is the best.
+Over the last 7 years, I’ve tried several themes from free to paid and my favorite is Divi.

 It’s the first theme where I can change up small things by myself without calling a web developer to do everything for me.

-I’ve started with the $89 / year plan last year but upgraded this year to their lifetime access.
+I’ve started with the $89 / year plan and quickly upgraded to the lifetime access.
+Totally recommend it!

-The free plugin I’d highly recommend to check out is called YOAST.
+One free plugin I highly recommend checking out is called Yoast SEO.

 This plugin will help you with Google SEO (search engine optimization).